zhymas/Car_repair/README.md

 ## Service station

-Service station is a project for the convenience of user registration.
+Service station is a project for the convenience of user.
 The project was developed using Django to achieve the comfort of service users

 Main functions: